-The city form of municipal government currently applies to fifteen New Jersey cities.
+The city form of municipal government currently applies to 15 New Jersey cities.
 If a city is governed by a special charter enacted prior to 1875, the city will continue to apply that charter in respect of certain regulations.
-However, the city council is empowered by ordinance to call a referendum at least sixty days prior to a general election regarding the abandonment of the existing pattern of governmental organization.
+However, the city council is empowered by ordinance to call a referendum at least 60 days prior to a general election regarding the abandonment of the existing pattern of governmental organization.

-Any city may, by resolution of the council, adopt a new name, but the city boundaries will remain unchanged.
+Any city may adopt a new name, but the boundaries will remain unchanged.
 The city clerk must file a copy of the name change resolution with the county clerk.
 Cities have the "full power to sue and be sued" that is unaffected by a change in the city's name.
-Moreover, a name change does not affect any proceeding or instrument pertaining to the entity.
+A name change also does not affect any proceeding or instrument pertaining to the entity.